 - Mission operations for TSIS

 TSIS is a dual-instrument package that will acquire solar irradiance measurements from the International Space Station over a nominal period of five years.
-TSIS has been identified as providing critical data in determining the natural forcings of the climate system and the current collaboration with the National Oceanic and Atmospheric Administration (NOAA) will insure the continuity of the solar irradiance Climate Data Record (CDR) through TSIS.
+TSIS has been identified as providing critical data in determining the natural forcings of the climate system and will ensure the continuity of the solar irradiance Climate Data Record (CDR).

 TSIS is comprised of the Total Irradiance Monitor, or TIM, which measures the total solar irradiance (TSI) that is incident at the outer boundaries of the atmosphere; and the Spectral Irradiance Monitor, or SIM, which measures solar spectral irradiance (SSI) from 200 nm to 2400 nm (96 percent of the TSI).
 The TSIS TIM and SIM are heritage instruments to those currently flying on the SORCE satellite.
 Both were selected as part of the TSIS because of their unprecedented measurement accuracy and stability, and because both measurements are essential to constraining the energy input to the climate system and interpreting the response of climate to external forcing.
 TSIS is required in order to continue the 36-year record of TSI, extend the newer 12-year record of SSI, and insure the stewardship of the solar irradiance Climate Data Record into the future.

-Launch date: Delivery to ISS in April 2017; Launch and deployment in August 2017
+Launch date: Delivery to ISS in November 2017; Science data commencing in February 2018

 Launch location: Cape Canaveral Air Force Station